-- Reduced production or ineffective granulopoiesis (production of granulocytes which takes place in bone marrow)
+- Reduced production or ineffective granulopoiesis (production of granulocytes which takes place in bone marrow);

-- Increased destruction or utilization of neutrophils
+- Increased destruction or utilization of neutrophils; and

-- A shift from the circulating (blood vessels) to the marginal pool (e.g. spleen in hypersplenism)
+- A shift from the circulating (blood vessels) to the marginal pool (e.g., spleen in hypersplenism).

 When may you suspect neutropenia?

-Keep on reading to learn more about cancer-induced neutropenia and other causes of neutropenia!
+Keep on reading to learn more about cancer-induced neutropenia and other causes of neutropenia.